Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Overview of Electrotactile Feedback

 \subsubsection{Subdermal Stimulation}

 As discussed above, skin's conductivity is important for the perceptual effectiveness and pleasantness of the electrotactile feedback.
 However, the skin's conductivity may fluctuate over time due to physiological changes such as perspiration, which may affect the electrodermal activity \cite{Bach2010}.
-In response to this drawback, the subdermal stimulation has been counter-proposed for providing the user with a stable electrotactile feedback, which may also be more energy-cost-effective \cite{Kitamura2013}.
+In response to this drawback, the subdermal stimulation has been counter-proposed for providing the user with stable electrotactile feedback, which may also be more energy-cost-effective \cite{Kitamura2013}.
+As \autoref{fig:ElectroStim} displays, subdermal stimulation is similar to the epidermal stimulation, with the only difference that the electrodes in subdermal stimulation are microneedles which penetrate the upper skin's layers.
 Micro-needle electrodes have been successfully used for providing the user with tactile sensations by stimulating the index fingertip \cite{Kitamura2013} and the forearm \cite{Tezuka2017}.
-The microneedle electrodes penetrate the glabrous skin and stimulate the deep receptors (e.g., pacini corpuscles) of the finger (see \autoref{fig:Micro})\cite{Kitamura2015}.
+The microneedle electrodes penetrate the glabrous skin and stimulate the deep receptors (e.g., pacini corpuscles) of the finger \cite{Kitamura2015}.
 Interestingly, this subdermal stimulation was efficient in rendering textural aspects like roughness \cite{Kitamura2015}.
-However, regarding the stimulation of forearm, the subdermal stimulation was found to be significantly less stable (i.e., greater psychophysical variations) than epidermal stimulation\cite{Dong2020}.
-Also, epidermal stimulation appears to have better spatial resolution \cite{Dong2020b}.
-However, subdermal stimulation appears to be advantageous in terms of practicality (e.g., compactness and placement) which is important in applications, such as prosthetics, where permanent placement may be preferred \cite{Dong2020b}.
+However, regarding the stimulation of the forearm, the study of Dong \emph{et al.} \cite{Dong2020} presented discrepant findings, where the subdermal stimulation was found to be significantly less stable (i.e., greater psychophysical variations) than epidermal stimulation.
+Also, the same study found that epidermal stimulation appears to have better spatial resolution \cite{Dong2020b}.
+However, subdermal stimulation appears to be advantageous in terms of stability (e.g., compactness and placement) which is important in applications, such as prosthetics, where permanent placement is seen as a more practical \cite{Dong2020b}.
 Nevertheless, in human-machine/computer applications, where wearability or portability is more crucial, a non-invasive solution like epidermal stimulation would be more effective and practical.